mohamadsol525-dot/sql-data-analysis-portfolio/Project-02/README.md

 **Schema:** SLS
 **Table:** Invoice

+## SQL Concepts

+* `SELECT`
+* `COUNT()`
+* `GROUP BY`
+* `ORDER BY`
+* Subqueries
+* Aggregate functions
+* Relative percentage calculation

-## Key Analysis
+## Analysis

-The query groups invoices by `SaleTypeRef` and calculates the contribution of each sales type to the total number of invoices.
+The project groups invoice records according to `SalesTypeRef`.
+For each sales type, the total number of invoices is calculated and compared with the overall number of invoices in the table.

+This provides a clear view of the distribution and relative contribution of different sales types within the invoice data.

 ## SQL File

-The SQL query for this project is available in:
+The complete SQL query used for this project is available in:

 `project-02.sql`